jennyhedley/digital-writing-2025/README.md

 Assessment 1 Results are now released and so you'll be able to make a point of taking on this feedback for your second presentation.

+## Mid-semester break - key notes

+**Mollie made a [discord server](https://discord.gg/HEmnrkEBGZ) for the students in our class, come say hi!**
+You and your classmates have so much knowledge which you can pool together.
+The hive mind is capable of great things, including sourcing coding solutions.
+Keep in touch with one another over break, share your challenges and your breakthroughs.
+Jenny and Lucinda will be on leave over mid-semester break, so your cohort will be your best resource for working things out.
+Keep track of anything that cannot be solved by the hive mind, as we will dedicate class time - likely on the Mondays in Weeks 10, 11 and 12 - to troubleshooting code and finding solutions to realise your projects.

+**Very important: Please make sure that you follow the [assessment brief](https://github.com/jennyhedley/digital-writing-2025/blob/main/class-handbook.md#task-2-proposal-25) which is published in this GitHub repo, as it tailors the general assessment requirement, listed in Canvas, to Digital Writing specifically.**